 Click here to Search Family Medicine Residency Programs.
 Find your family medicine future!

 The Family Health Foundation Summer Externship Experience is supported in part by a matching grant from the AAFP Foundation.
 Funds for the Foundation to match the AAFP Summer Externship grants were provided by UIC, Gibson Area Hospital and a grant from the AAFP Foundation Family Medicine Chapter Alliance, which is funded by members like you!
-Application will be available in late April.

 Help programs like this continue to support family medicine by giving to the FMPC.
 Select “Chapter Grants” when making your gift online (www.aafpfoundation.org).